joao003/breakout-python/README.md

 * Sphere can be stuck on right side of screen sometimes.
 The solution is let it fall off.

 # Requirements
-* Python must be installed or up-to-date.
+* Python must be installed and up-to-date.
 * Pygame must be installed
-* Windows 10 or later (Never tested on Windows 7 and 8.1.
+* Windows 10 64-bit or later (Never tested on Windows 7 and 8.1.
 Recent version of Python doesn't support Windows 7, but Windows 8.1 may work)
-* Also works on modern Linux distros with WineHQ.
+* Also works on modern Linux distros with [WineHQ](winehq.org).

 # Credits
 * Skyline by Pianochocolate (Free Music Archive)